 - Regional Rotary Foundation Coordinator for Zone 24 West 2013/2017

 - Rotary International Director Nominee Zone 24/32 2016-2018

 However, her best experience is leading teams of Rotarians, Rotaractors and Interactors to Africa and seeing how this volunteer experience changes their lives.

-Lance Shaver is currently finishing his Master of Public Health at Memorial University in Newfoundland, Canada.
+Lance Shaver is a medical student at the University of British Columbia.
 He enjoys following his many passions, including community service, social justice, promoting equity, and public health.
-Lance, being an avid learner, is taking the next steps towards furthering his education, hoping to pursue an M.D.
 Combining this education with his passion for serving his community, he hopes to improve the health of the communities around him.
-Lance is a member of the Rotary Club of Downtown Victoria as a Charter Member, sitting on the Board of Directors.
-He has been involved in Rotary since 2008, in both Rotary Interact and Rotaract.

 Lance believes in the work of APU as he has learned how invaluable education is, both formal and informal, recognizing that an enormous influence on his life hasn’t necessarily been the material he learned, but rather the opportunity to learn freely has been of most value.
 Recognizing the impact that this has on community health is another place where Lance’s interest ties in to APU.
 Last but not least, Lance emphasizes the importance he sees in APU teaching the importance of community service, believing that by engaging one’s community they will also become more aware of the diversities that give value to our humanity.